SychovaDaria/PID-analysis-and-vizualization/README.md

 # PID-analysis-and-vizualization
-Analysis of PID, wark with dataframes
+Analysis of PID, vizualization, work with dataframes